Virtual Reality Apps for Education

 Custom Experiences, Too

 The Science Planet VR collection was built by Stage 2 Studios, experts in building educational content for clients across the country, including the US Department of Education.
-Now they’re making AR and VR services available to science museums large and small.
+Now they’re making AR and VR services available to science museums and schools everywhere.
 Learn more at stage2studios.com/education.

 Pair with your Current Exhibits